What Is Google‘s Helpful Content Update, and How Will It Affect Your Website?

 You won’t receive any notifications from Google if your website is demoted due to unhelpful content.
 Google only sends notifications for manual action penalties.
 The helpful content update isn’t a penalty, so it doesn’t involve any Search Console-issued notifications.

-How to Safeguard Your Website From the Helpful Content Update
+How to Safeguard Your Website From the Update

 What steps can you take to safeguard your website’s helpful content update?
 Because it focuses on content quality, you’ll need to conduct a content audit.
 Go through your website’s content while checking to ensure it’s helpful to visitors.